lucas-koontz/Review-Scraper/README.md

 - Neutral scores are <= 0.25 and >= -0.25
 - Negative scores are < -0.25

-Since we are only handling review from DealerRater.com, we did not worry about normalizing/standarizing our data.
+Since we are only handling reviews from DealerRater.com, we did not worry about normalizing/standardizing our data.

-**NOTE**: All information used into this scoring system was extract from online review pages.
+**NOTE**: All information used in this scoring system was extracted from online review pages.
 After analysing DealerRater's html it was possible to detect how their website is formatted.

 ## Contributing